U.N. nuclear agency begins review of Japan's Fukushima plant

 The government has pledged additional funds to deal with radioactive water.

-Tepco has also promised to double pay for workers after coming under fire for labour conditions inside the wreckage of the plant.
+Tepco has also promised to double pay for workers after coming under fire for labor conditions inside the wreckage of the plant.

-A Reuters investigation last month found that workers’ pay was being skimmed, some employees had been hired under false pretences and some contractors had links to organised crime gangs.
-(Editing by Aaron Sheldrick and Ron Popeski)
+A Reuters investigation last month found that workers’ pay was being skimmed, some employees had been hired under false pretences and some contractors had links to organized crime gangs.